 About the Festival

-Presented by the Pittsburgh Technology Council in partnership with the Dollar Bank Three Rivers Arts Festival, CREATE carries on an nine year tradition celebrating the Creative Industries in Pittsburgh.
+Presented by the Pittsburgh Technology Council in partnership with Comcast and the Dollar Bank Three Rivers Arts Festival, CREATE carries on an nine year tradition celebrating the Creative Industries in Pittsburgh.
 Discover the people and projects that are leading the way in creativity and innovation!

 HISTORY OF THE CREATE FESTIVAL

 The CREATE Festival (Changing Realities with Art and Technology Explorations) is a creative industries festival held every spring in Downtown Pittsburgh, Pennsylvania.
 The festival, which began as the Design, Art + Technology Awards (DATA), has been held annually each spring since 2009.
 The festival features all genres of art and technology, focusing on the most innovative work of the year.
 Since 2015, CREATE has partnered with the Three Rivers Arts Festival.

 Over the years CREATE evolved from a grass-roots art and technology exhibition into a national, multi-day festival featuring talks, workshops, interactive performances, parties and an the DATA Awards ceremony.
 The centerpiece of the festival is the Innovation Salon, an interactive art and technology exhibition.